RodrigoHamuy/react-three-map/.changeset/nine-beans-love.md

 "react-three-map": patch
 ---

-- Avoid map to re-render before r3f completes its render in overlay mode.
+Map to wait for r3f to finish rendering before the next render in overlay mode.
-- Remove `turf` dependency.